thunlp/MatPlotAgent/README.md

 </div>

 ## Introduction
 Scientific data visualization is crucial for conveying complex information in research, aiding in the identification of implicit patterns.
-Despite the potential, the use of Large Language Models (LLMs) for this purpose remains underexplored.
-"MatPlotAgent" introduces an innovative, model-agnostic LLM agent framework designed to automate scientific data visualization tasks, harnessing the power of both code LLMs and multi-modal LLMs.
+Despite the potential, the use of Large Language Models (LLMs) for this purpose remains underexplored. **MatPlotAgent** introduces an innovative, model-agnostic LLM agent framework designed to automate scientific data visualization tasks, harnessing the power of both code LLMs and multi-modal LLMs.

-The integration of LLMs into scientific data visualization represents a new frontier in research technology.
-Current tools, while advanced, still pose challenges in transforming raw data into insightful visualizations due to time-consuming and labor-intensive processes.
-MatPlotAgent is conceived to bridge this gap, leveraging LLM capabilities to enhance human efficiency significantly.
+The integration of LLMs into scientific data visualization represents a new frontier in technologies aiding research.
+Current tools for humans, such as Matplotlib and Origin, pose challenges in transforming raw data into insightful visualizations due to time-consuming and labor-intensive processes. **MatPlotAgent** is conceived to bridge this gap, leveraging LLM capabilities to enhance human efficiency significantly. **MatPlotBench** is curated to further traction the field of AI-automated scientific data visualization by providing a comprehensive benchmark and trustworthy automatic evaluation method.

 ## Contributions